Village10/US_Civil_War_Risk/README.md

 SVG map adapted from https://simplemaps.com/resources/svg-us

-Built using Javascript, HTMl, and SASS.
+Built using Javascript, HTML, and SASS.

 # The Game